vextorspace/DewItAndroid/app/CONTEXT.md

 ### We believe in descriptive names and good organization over large comments

 ## Todo
-- extract edit-in-place commit logic into a helper function
-- break createItemView/onViewCreated into smaller private methods (e.g. bindRootView(), bindChildView())
+- extract well-named methods from bindChildView
 - adopt View Binding (or Kotlin Android extensions) instead of manual findViewById
 - use RecyclerView with a tree-capable adapter (4b)
 - maybe instead of Recycle View extract custom TreeView/NestedListView component (4c)